TheRoccoB/cloudflared-vps-lockdown/README.md

 This script may be a good start.

-On the Ubuntu or Debian server:
+One liner for Ubuntu / Debian:
 ```bash
 wget -qO- https://raw.githubusercontent.com/TheRoccoB/cloudflared-vps-lockdown/master/stayfrosty.sh | bash
 ```